-The following online dictionaries and encyclopedia are available free of charge.
+The first two of the following online dictionaries are available free of charge.

 Utrecht Institute of Linguistics has produced a well designed lexicon of linguistics that is searchable online.
 Since the entries have been submitted by various users of the lexicon, there is a natural variation in the quality of the articles.